atnjqt/azure_func/bcra-app/README.md

 Sample notebook here for testing --> [flask-app-testing.ipynb](./flask-app-testing.ipynb)

-- steps to launch our testing Python Flask app (this is ok, really we want a serverless deployment option)
+- My dev testing looked at Python Flask app, this is ok, really we want a serverless deployment option but this was really helpful to conceptualize the project

 ```
 cd app